-- (i) When was your central heating system or partial central heating system installed? new boiler installed in 2008 rest of heating system eg pipes and radiators install when property was built - (ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed?
+2013 - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: